-- That Photo B depicts a portion of a further photograph, now named the B Print
+- That Photo B depicts a portion of a further photograph, now named the Background Print

-- That the B Print depicts a foot and this seems likely to be thylacine on the basis of the accounts given and the relationship of the B Print to Photo B
+- That the Background Print depicts a foot and this seems likely to be thylacine on the basis of the accounts given and the relationship of the Background Print to Photo B

 - That the measure in Photo A is almost certainly a 6 inch steel ruler with white tape banding at 1cm intervals

 - That the photographs witnessed by the newspaper editor almost certainly depicted a thylacine